oestradiol/bsky-post-notifs-bot/README.md

 #### **Opting Out**

 Respect for user privacy and consent is a core guideline for this.
 If you wish to opt out of notifications, you can simply block the bot on Bluesky.
-This action will prevent it from sending you any notifications, and your decision will be respected immediately.
+This action will prevent it from sending you any notifications, as well as watching you.
+Your decision will be respected immediately.

 ---